R-s0n/bug-bounty-village-defcon32-workshop/logic-methodology.md

 ## Architecture

-- What language is the back-end written in?
+- *What language is the back-end written in?* - Each server-side language has unique properties that effect the way a bug bounty hunter will approach it.
+This is especially true for injection testing, but there are several ways the server-side language can effect how the logic of an application executes.
+Here are some examples:
+    -
-- Is the app using a client-side library?
-(React, Angular, NextJS, etc.)
+- *Is the app using a client-side library?
+(React, Angular, NextJS, etc.)* -
-- What additional client-side libraries are used?
+- *What additional client-side libraries are used?* -
-- Does the app have any custom client-side JavaScript files?
+- *Does the app have any custom client-side JavaScript files?* -
-- Is there Authentication?
+- *Is there Authentication?* -
     - Username/Password
     - Email/Password
     - Single Sign On (SSO)